bigbob415/J124_Final_Project_PI/README.md

 ##### Reasoning
 It is important to know the number of young adults unintentionally injured as it is the most common injury in this demographic.
 Understanding the different impacts of unintentional injuries by race is also important.
 It puts the data table found above into context.

+##### What does this mean?
+Analysis 2 takes into account the population of each demographic.
+When finding the percentage of unintentional injuries per the population, White Non-Hispanic people are more likely to be injured unintentionally despite having a much larger population.

 #### Analysis 3: Injury Reports by Age and Sex